-To ensure exam integrity, you are required to use Respondus LockDown Browser to take the final exam for this course.
+To ensure exam integrity, you may be required to use Respondus LockDown Browser to take the final exam for this course.
 Evidence of cheating or academic dishonesty during an exam, included but not limited to having someone else take the exam, using notes, books, or unauthorized resources during the exam, will result in a grade of zero for the exam with no option to resubmit and referral to the Dean of Students.
+If you are reading this, email me the magic word "unicorn," and I'll add five percentage points to your Week 1 quiz score.
+Offer expires 1/21/2024 at 11:59 pm.

-TC Email: Students should check their TC Email account on a regular basis (at least three times weekly) to check for general information sent from campus or instructors.
+TC Email: Students should check their TC Email account on a regular basis (at least twice weekly) to check for general information sent from campus or instructors.
+Through your TC email, you have access to Microsoft One Drive (including the web-based versions of Word, Powerpoint, and Excel).

-Mrs. Maggio's Communication Policy: If you have concerns, please don't hesitate to contact me with an email, call, or visit my office.
+Mrs. Maggio's Communication Policy: If you have questions or concerns, please don't hesitate to contact me with an email, call, or visit my office.
 I try to reply to all emails and phone calls within 12 hours.
 If it has been more than 24 hours since you sent your message and I have not responded to you, chances are I haven't received the message, so you may want to try again (it also does not hurt to double-check the email address for misspellings or typos).
 I usually check email and log on to Moodle once or twice a day on weekdays and weekends but usually do not check or log in on holidays.
 I also do not check email between the hours of 7:30 pm and 7:30 am, while I am in class, or the 15 minutes prior to class time.